box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

 - Input the parameters while prompt

-  If some parameters are still missing at runtime, the script will prompt you to them:
+  If some parameters are still missing at runtime, the script will prompt you to input them:

   ```bash
   PS > ./Users_Create_Provision.ps1